robmeijerink/dockerlamp/README.md

 ### Apache Modules

-By default following modules are enabled.
+By default the following modules are enabled:

 * rewrite
 * headers

 > If you want to enable more modules, just update `./bin/webserver/Dockerfile`.
-You can also generate a PR and we will merge if seems good for general purpose.
+You can also generate a PR and we will merge it if it seems good for general purposes.
 > You have to rebuild the docker image by running `docker-compose build` and restart the docker containers.

 ### Connect via SSH

-You can connect to web server using `docker-compose exec` command to perform various operation on it.
-Use below command to login to container via ssh.
+You can connect to the web server using the `docker-compose exec` command to perform various operation on it.
+Use the command below to login to the container via SSH:

 ```shell
 docker-compose exec webserver bash